betajippity/Nuparu/README.md

 * OpenVDB has a slight modification in Coord.h for Windows support
 * RMSD has minor modifications for C++ support
 * All binary OSX libraries are built with OSX's Clang variant (Apple LLVM 5.1 or greater) using libc++.
-* All binary Windows libraries are built using /MT with Visual Studio 2012
+* All binary Windows libraries are built using /MT with Visual Studio 2013, except for OpenVDB, which is build using /MT with Visual Studio 2012.
+OpenVDB will be updated soon.
 * All binary libraries on all platforms are built for x86-64
 * Licenses for each library are included in each library's include/ directory